UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

   + `A` and `S` matrices if run with `R=FALSE`
 * `overdecompose` parameter that selects number of composed needed to perform overdecomposition of the input matrix

-Therefore, `run_fastica()` performs ICA decomposition of the matrix and provides additional features usefull for the downstream analysis.
+Therefore, `run_fastica()` performs ICA decomposition of the matrix and provides additional features useful for the downstream analysis.
 The use of more advanced options will be demonstrated later on in this tutorial.
 It generates *components* or *sources* to which we will refer later on in the tutorial.

 The step naturally following `run_fastica()` is `correlate_metagenes()`.

-It is common that after an unsuperivsed decomposition, components should have attributed an interpretation or a  meaning or a label.
+It is common that after an unsupervised decomposition, components should have attributed an interpretation or a  meaning or a label.
 We call this process *interpret* components or *identify* sources.
 A domain knowledge is necessary to interpret components.
 In the case of transcriptomic data, components can be seen as weighted gene list.

-An efficient way to in intrpret a component is to use correlation with some known profile or as we call it a *metagene*.
+An efficient way to in interpret a component is to use correlation with some known profile or as we call it a *metagene*.
 If we dispose of a known weighted list of genes that characterize a biological phenomena or a cell type (a metagene), we can then correlate them with obtained components and verify is some of decomposed sources are close to the known cells/functions.

 In our `deconICA` pipeline `correlate_metagenes()` can be used in order to correlate metagenes (gene lists: knowlege-based or data-driven) with the data-driven components.